dhanyavasan/Human-Cognitive-Score-Prediction-/README.md

 ## Model Building & Prediction

-A basic machine learning model was created to predict cognitive scores based on the cleaned data.
-While the initial model provides decent results, it can be improved further using more advanced algorithms and tuning.
+A basic Linear Regression model was created to predict cognitive scores based on the cleaned data.
+While the initial model provides decent results, more advanced algorithms can be explored and be compared with each other to find the best model to suit the usecase.

 ## Conclusion:
 The model shows potential in identifying how various factors influence cognitive performance.
 By comparing more advanced models and fine-tuning the current approach, this work can be enhanced and applied in real-world scenarios, such as mental wellness tracking and personalized lifestyle recommendations.